leoprover/LeoPARD/README.md

 reasoning in various quantified non-classical logics by exploiting a semantic embedding [[1](dx.doi.org/10.5220/0004324803460351)] approach.

-This project contains the data structure framework LeoPARD underlying the Leo-III prover.
 As a test, a small executable can be created than runs a basic propositional reasoning process.

 Further information can be found at the [Leo-III Website](http://page.mi.fu-berlin.de/lex/leo3/).